beepy/vue-contextual-transition/docs/guide/tips.md

 - When transitioning images, the size of the image must be consistent before it has been loaded — meaning essentially you must know the size or aspect ratio of the image beforehand.

-- For Shared Element Transitions to work, the elements must exist when the transition stars.
+- For Shared Element Transitions to work, the elements must exist when the transition starts.
 Using fallback content while the component loads its content (such as when using `<Suspense>`) won't work.